tmtsoftware/csw/docs/src/main/commons/create-component.md

 for a particular component.
 The sample for HCD is as follows:

 ```
-{
-    name = "Motion_Controller"
+name = "GalilHcd"
 componentType = hcd
-    behaviorFactoryClassName = tcs.hcd.SampleComponentBehaviorFactory
+behaviorFactoryClassName = "org.tmt.nfiraos.galilhcd.GalilHcdBehaviorFactory"
-    prefix = tcs.mobie.blue.filter
+prefix = "galil.hcd"
 locationServiceUsage = RegisterOnly
-}
 ```

 @@@ note { title=Note }

-`behaviorFactoryClassName` refers to class name of the concrete implementation of `ComponentBehaviorFactory`, which is `SampleComponentBehaviorFactory` in above sample.
+`behaviorFactoryClassName` refers to class name of the concrete implementation of `ComponentBehaviorFactory`, which is `GalilHcdBehaviorFactory` in above example.

 @@@